 - i.
-If a state, like Texas, uses the inception of title rule to characterize the policy, and if the policy was owned by the insured prior to marriage (or the initial premium was paid during the marriage with separate property), the policy is, in most situations, the insured spouse's separate property, and the "community estate" is reimbursed on the basis of community premiums paid toward the separate policy when the marriage terminates. - ii.
-But, as Reppy and Samuel explain for those states where a pro rata approach is taken: ". . . to characterize a policy or its proceeds, little problem exists with the 'investment portion' of whole life policies.
+If a state, like Texas, uses the inception of title rule to characterize the policy, and if the policy was owned by the insured prior to marriage (or the initial premium was paid during the marriage with separate property), the policy is, in most situations, the insured spouse's separate property, and the "community estate" is reimbursed on the basis of community premiums paid toward the separate policy when the marriage terminates.
+McCurdy v.
+McCurdy, 375 S.W.
+2d (Tex.
+App.-Waco 1963). - ii.
+But, as Reppy, Samuel and Richardson explain, for those states where a pro rata approach is taken: "... to characterize a policy or its proceeds, little problem exists with the 'investment portion' of whole life policies.
 The cash surrender value at the time of dissolution should be subjected to a 'money apportionment' taking into account the rate of increase and the period of time the company has had to invest the portion of premiums used for that purpose.
 The rest of the premiums in whole life policies and all the premiums of 'term' policies purchase death benefits and do not build up a cash surrender value. . . . "